-DEACON NOMINATIONS
+Officer NOMINATIONS

 To download a physical copy of this form click here.

-The Office of Deacon
+The Offices of Elder and Deacon

-The office of deacon is one of service, extending mercy and sympathy to those in need, especially within the church.
+Deacon: The office of deacon is one of service, extending mercy and sympathy to those in need, especially within the church.
 The work of a deacon is seen in Acts 6:1-6 as men were chosen to minister to the physical needs within the church.
 The spiritual nature of the deacon’s service of mercy is no less vital than the elder’s rule; the health of the church is inseparably tied to both offices.
-The duty of the office is fourfold: (1) to allow for elders to focus on the ministry of the word and prayer; (2) to care for the physical needs of the members in a local church; (3) to oversee the stewardship of a local churches physical and financial resources; and (4) to be pacesetters and strategists in the ministry of service.
+The duty of the office is fourfold: (1) to allow for elders to focus on the ministry of the word and prayer; (2) to care for the physical needs of the members in a local church; (3) to oversee the stewardship of a local church’s physical and financial resources; and (4) to be pacesetters and strategists in the ministry of service.

-Procedure for Electing Deacons
+Procedure for Electing Officers

-1. Nomination: In order to be considered by the session, ordinarily a man must be nominated by at least two members of the congregation.
+1. Nomination: In order to be considered by the session, a man must be nominated by at least two members of the congregation.

 3. Training and Examination: After receiving approval by the session, nominees will undergo a training process that is structured and overseen by the pastor.
 After training is complete, the nominee will then be examined by the session.

 4. Election, Ordination and Installation: Once a nominee is approved by the session, they will be presented to the church at a congregational meeting.
-Simple majority vote is required to elect the officers.
+A simple majority vote is required to elect the officers.
 New Officers are elected, ordained and installed according to the procedures in the PCA Book of Church Order, Chapter 24.

 Qualifications of a Deacon